Construction Project Management MSc

-- Online application is now open for entry September 2016.
+- Online application will open shortly for course commencing in September 2017

 - Please note that applicants will be required to pay an acceptance fee of €250 online if a place on a course is offered.
 This fee is deductible from the overall course fee.